You have been added, without consent, into a global experiment.

 Of 1,000 customer support workers who volunteered to join the experiment, 500 were selected at random to work from home (WFH), the ‘unlucky’ 500 not selected, continued to come to the office.

-CTrip expected to see a productivity decline amongst those working from home, but figured that they could still come out on top due to the rent saving per head.
+CTrip expected to see a productivity decline amongst those working from home, but figured that they could still come out ‘up’ due to the rent saving per head.

-Hypotheses are there to be disporved, and boy, did the results disprove CTrip’s.
+Hypotheses are there to be disproved, and boy, did the results disprove CTrips.

 The WFH group were 13% MORE productive than the staff back at the office.

-Not only did CTrip save on rent (an estimated $2,000 USD per head), they had a signiicantly higher output, too.
+Not only did CTrip save on rent (an estimated $2,000 USD per head), they had a significantly higher output, too.

 Another huge upside was the reduction is staff quitting.
 The average quit rate fell from 50% to 25%, again saving the firm significant $ in hiring and training costs.

-Employees had performance-linked pay, therefore, not only reducing commuting time and costs, but also earning more.
+Employees had performance-linked pay, therefore, not only reducing their commuting time and costs, but also earning more.

-So with the firm enjoying higher productivity, and employees earning more, everyone put in a WFH request, right?
+With the firm enjoying higher productivity, and employees earning more, everyone scrambled to put in a WFH request, right?

 Following the conclusion of the study, half of the staff who had been working from home, asked to come back to the office.

-Why were the CTrip employees in question effectively asking to earn less, travel more, and be less productive?
+So, why were CTrip employees effectively asking to earn less, travel more, and be less productive?

-There were fewer promotions in the WFH group despite their performances being higher.
+There were fewer promotions in the WFH group despite their performances being more effective.
 Like it or not, it turns out a coffee break with your manager is still one of the key gateways to career progression.

 From an employee perspective, increased flexibility and control over where we work is becoming normal.
 No more fights against management to ask to work from home.